 All facilities and meeting spaces on campus are calendared and scheduled through the Office of University Events and Conferences.
 Student events must be approved by the Office of Student Life prior to receiving confirmation on the University Calendar.
-Student events must be requested at least five business days in advance.
+Student events must be requested at least seven days in advance and may be scheduled up to 6 months in advance.
 Student organizations should calendar their meeting space each semester, and all regularly scheduled student organization meetings should be held in classrooms or conference rooms.
-Special events may be scheduled in one of the custom halls.
+Special events may be scheduled in one of the custom halls or outdoor spaces.
 Attendance at the event cannot exceed venue capacity.

-Event requests are to be made at least five working days in advance.
+Event requests are to be made at least seven days in advance.